 - Blue and clear crystals

 Cybis Porcelain Chess Set.
 Offered here is the original, Limited Edition Cybis Porcelain Chess Set #5/10, with a 7” King, circa 1970.
 One army is predominantly green in color and the opposing army is primarily Blue.

 The figural chessmen are housed in a large Mahogany storage casket housing two removable trays with fitted compartments to store the chessmen.

 Cybis experimented with this casket, which is larger and more elaborate than the earlier ones, the only one made one in this configuration.
 The delicately sculptured porcelains are decorated with jewel-like enameling.

 This set features the classic Arthurian-inspired court of royals, knights, and turrets, a marvelous depiction of medieval warfare.

-The set has been inspired by the historical accounts of Charlemagne and is crafted on gold-plated legs.
+The set is inspired by the historical accounts of Charlemagne and is crafted on gold-plated legs.
 Unique chess set, made in bronze by “lost wax casting” process, finished using gold 24 karats.

 Each piece is signed by the sculptor.
-The chessboard is made in onyx and bronze with a frame in bronze and gold.
+The chessboard is made in onyx and bronze with bronze and gold frames.
 Stools in bronze with soft velvet seat.

 - Finished using gold 24 karat